Regime-Adaptive Risk Management for Futures Traders: Position Sizing and Stop Placement Across Market States

 Regime Detection and System Quality #

-One of the most valuable applications of regime classification is analyzing your System Quality Number (SQN) separately by regime.
-Most trading systems that show positive overall SQN are actually strong in one regime and neutral-to-negative in others — and the overall positive SQN masks the damage done by running the strategy in unfavorable conditions.
+One of the most powerful applications of regime classification is analyzing your System Quality Number (SQN) separately by regime.
+Most systems with positive overall SQN are strong in one regime and neutral-to-negative in others — the aggregate masks the damage from unfavorable conditions.

 Run your backtest statistics filtered by regime state: